 2012 Year in Review

-The Charney Group started out the year by settling the litigation over the estate of the late Norval Morriseau, Canada’s most famous aboriginal artist.
+Charney Lawyers started out the year by settling the litigation over the estate of the late Norval Morriseau, Canada’s most famous Aboriginal artist.

-We commenced four new class actions against condominium developers in Toronto, prompting Toronto Life (cover story July edition) and many other publications to feature falling glass as a major news story of the year.
+We commenced four new class actions against condominium developers in Toronto, prompting Toronto Life (cover story, July, 2012 edition) and many other publications to feature the issue of falling glass at Condos across the city as a major news story of the year.

-We secured a number of precedent setting decisions in cases our clients have initiated against Toyota Motor Corporation, Toronto Hydro, Wawanesa Insurance Company and Via Rail (see reported cases 2012).
+We secured a number of precedent setting decisions in cases on behalf of our clients initiated against Toyota Motor Corporation, Toronto Hydro, Wawanesa Insurance Company and Via Rail (see reported cases 2012).

 Our year concluded with a successful jury verdict for Cooperators Insurance Company, followed by a busy holiday season representing the owner of Darwin the Ikea Monkey in her efforts to recover her pet.